WilliamY97/LearningJournal/Languages/Ruby/OOP.md

 When you call super from inside a method, that tells Ruby to look in the superclass of the current class and find a method with the same name as the one from which super is called.
 If it finds it, Ruby will use the superclass' version of the method.

 ##Multiple inheritance

+Not allowed.
+However, there are instances where you want to incorporate data or behavior from several classes into a single class, and Ruby allows this through the use of mixins.